GIVE SSP emissions data - specifically Montreal gases and Aerosols

 P.S.
 The Mimi Framework is a very impressive piece of work!! - I am slowly becoming accustomed to the api etc. - but even now am finding it very logical and efficient to work with.

-@rmjohnst thank you, I am in touch with my colleagues and we’ll sort out the inputs here – the models on the Mimi platform are developed by a host of users and many are still in development – especially those that have not been used in a recent publication, so these things can turn up as they are built.
-For MimiFAIRv2 I also aim to add a Mimi API Monte Carlo at some point soon, since it is crucial to run that model in Monte Carlo mode.
+@rmjohnst thank you, I am in touch with my colleagues and we’ll sort out the inputs here.
+The models on the Mimi platform are open-source and developed by a host of users, many still in progress development especially if they have not been used in a publication, so these things can happen.

 The Mimi teams hosts the platform, adds technical support and feature improvements, etc. but are not in charge of every model so to get accurate and timely responses I would suggest generally posting a model-specific question to the Github repository of the given model as an Issue and tagging the developers.
 In this case of course several of the MimiFAIRv2 developers happen to be Mimi developers, so this worked as well!
 Just explaining why you may get pointed to the repository if you post package-specific questions here :slight_smile: